-Volunteers have been helping reserve staff to survey populations of the rare man orchid Orchis anthropophora, musk orchid Herminium monorchis and frog orchid Dactylorhiza viridis, as well as other chalk specialist species, around Totternhoe Nature Reserve in south Bedfordshire.
+Volunteers have been helping reserve staff to survey populations of the rare man (Orchis anthropophora), musk (Herminium monorchis) and frog (Dactylorhiza viridis), as well as other chalk specialist species, around Totternhoe Nature Reserve in south Bedfordshire.
 Man and musk orchids were surveyed at this site during 1960s-90s and have since suffered serious declines.
-Recent surveys show that the population of musk orchids has suffered most, whilst the man orchids appear to have moved to other areas of the site.
-The effect of caging individual plants was also investigated for man and musk orchids and was shown to increase survival without decreasing reproductive success.
+Recent surveys show that the population of musk orchids have suffered most, whilst the Man orchids appear to have moved to other areas of the site with flowering occurring most often in short grass and least often in areas of scrub.
+The effects of caging individual plants was also investigated for man and musk orchids and was shown to increase survival without decreasing reproductive success.